dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 <!-- more -->

-## 1 - What to know
+## 1 - Groups in threejs and what else to know

-This is not a post on three.js for beginners, I have a post for that, and if you are new you might want to [start there](/2018/04/04/threejs-getting-started/).
-This is an advanced post on three.js that has to do with grouping two or more [Mesh Object](/2018/05/04/threejs-mesh/) instances into a single Group that can then be worked with by itself in a scene.
-I assume that you have at least a basic working knowledge of three.js, and of course javaScript in general.
+This is not a post on three.js for beginners, I have a post for that, and if you are still fairly to threejs you might want to [start by reading some kind of getting started post on threejs first](/2018/04/04/threejs-getting-started/).
+The main focus in this post has to do with creating a group of two or more or more [Mesh Object](/2018/05/04/threejs-mesh/) instances to create a single Group that can then be worked with by itself in a scene.
+These groups of objects can from complex shapes composed of many mesh objects using a collection of built in geometry constructors and materials.
+So then I assume that you have at least a basic working knowledge of three.js, and of course javaScript in general.

-I also often try to mention that three.js is a project where the version number matters a great deal, in this post I am using [three.js r91](https://github.com/mrdoob/three.js/tree/r91).

 ### 1.1 - THREE.Object3D vs THREE.Group

 When it comes to grouping two ore more Mesh Objects together it may be preferable to use the Group constructor in place of just using Object3D by itself.
 As far as I can tell there is not much of any difference other than it makes the readability of your code more clear.

+### 1.2 - Version numbers matter

+I also often try to mention that three.js is a project where the version number matters a great deal, in this post I am using [three.js r91](https://github.com/mrdoob/three.js/tree/r91).

 ## 2 - Basic Mesh Group example in three.js